Colonial South and the Chesapeake: Religion

+The Chesapeake region had multiple sects of Christianity prevalent during its colonial formation.
+Maryland provided a strong draw for Roman Catholics who were looking for greater freedom than in England.
+Virginia had close ties with the established Anglican Church, and there were other smaller Protestant sects that lived throughout the region.

 Class hierarchy

 Much like the old world, colonial America was divided into a rigid social structure.
 Pedigree mattered more than anything, and wealthy, white families stood at the top of the social ladder.
 These families often controlled vast numbers of workers as well.
 These workers, enslaved African Americans, were the lowliest of those living in the colonies, standing below even the indentured workers who powered much of the new world.
 Next, predictably, were these same indentured servants, men who were offered passage to America in return for years of labor.
 Though some were honest men, wishing to scrape out a new life in the new world, many of these men were criminals, waifs, and convicts, sent to the new world as punishment.

 The largest social class in the South and Chesapeake regions were the colonies' merchants, vendors, and small farmers.
 These people were the rank and file citizens, moderately educated and skilled, but willing to work hard and create the America they needed.
 Finally, at the top of the social ladder stood the wealthy white families, clergymen, magistrates, and large landholders in America.
 In this class, etiquette was rigidly enforced; no one was allowed to "dress above their station" and were forced to sit in the church according to their own social standing.

 Dr. Alexander Hamilton (1712 – 1756) was a Scottish-born doctor and writer who lived and worked in Annapolis, Maryland.
 Leo Lemay says his 1744 travel diary Gentleman's Progress: The Itinerarium of Dr. Alexander Hamilton is "the best single portrait of men and manners, of rural and urban life, of the wide range of society and scenery in colonial America."